ZachSullivan/ZachSullivan.github.io/_pages/cv.md

 Work experience
 ======
 * 2023 - Present: Autonodyne LLC
+  * Senior Software Engineer
+    * Developed and implemented various machine learning models to drive fully autonomous vehicle behavior on communications denied embedded platforms.
+    * Led a team engineers in the development and continued growth of multiple simulation modeling projects, ensuring alignment with governmental and contract specific objectives.
+    * Mentored and guided software engineers, fostering innovation and collaboration.
+    * Coordinated and contracted with various government agencies to develop and enhance autonomous vehicle capabilities.
   * Software Engineer
     * Enhancing autonomous vehicle behaviors on embedded platform devices for UAS/UAV/Unmanned spaces